tmtxt/tmtxt.github.com/_drafts/2022-10-09-solution-to-power-of-two-problem.md

 }
 ```

-> Who the hell could think of this solution?
+> Who the hell could think of this bitwise solution?